Krešo Golik: Life and career

-His melodramatic comedy films I Have Two Mothers and Two Fathers (1968) and One Song a Day Takes Mischief Away (1970) were the pinnacle of his career, humorously depicting the Zagreb middle class under communism and between the world wars, respectively.
-Those two films (especially the latter) have been regularly included among the top 10 Croatian films of all time, both by critics and audiences.
-"He Who Sings..." is considered as most popular film about Zagreb, and its popularity was so huge that fast-food chain held the name of the characters of the movie.
+His melodramatic comedy films I Have Two Mothers and Two Fathers (1968) and One Song a Day Takes Mischief Away (1970) were the pinnacle of his career.
+The first explores the transformation of traditional family structures and societal class stratification through a coming-of-age story, and the second is a humorous diary of a Zagreb family between the two world wars based on Vjekoslav Majer’s short story "Iz dnevnika malog Perice" (1935).
+In 2017, the Croatian National Theatre in Zagreb staged a play with the same name inspired by the movie.
+Critics and audiences regularly include those two films (especially the latter) among the top 10 Croatian films of all time.

-Golik was very successful on TV too.
+Golik was also very successful on television.
 He made TV films and dramas.
 His greatest TV success was another comedy: Gruntovčani, a series about the life of villagers in the Croatian region of Podravina.
-It was shot in Northwestern Croatian kajkavian dialect.
+It was shot in the northwestern Kajkavian dialect.
 The success of the series encouraged the renaissance of the use of dialects in contemporary Croatian culture.

 From 1979 until his retirement in 1989, he taught film direction at the Zagreb Academy of Dramatic Art.
-He was awarded the Vladimir Nazor Award for a lifetime achievement.
+He was awarded the lifetime achievement award Vladimir Nazor Award.
 Krešo Golik died in Zagreb in September 1996.

-Although he had done some artistically more pretentious work, Kreško Golik is most famous for his lightweight, entertaining films and seria.
-That's the reason why he is often compared to Billy Wilder and Lubitsch.
-Atypically for an Eastern European author, Golik is a skillful entertainer, master of irony, director who depicts his characters with sentimental humor.
-He is most popular film director within Croatia, and often considered as a best representative of the Croatian middle-class mentality.
+As he was involved in both art films and popular films and television, he has often been compared to Billy Wilder and Lubitsch.

+In 2003/2004, the film section of the Elementary School Ivanka Trohar in Fužine initiated the Days of Krešo Golik, which has grown into an annually recurring program supported by the Municipality Fužine of film evenings, exhibitions, seminars, and symposiums dedicated to Krešo Golik’s film work and legacy.